andhana/predictive_analytics_web_based/README.md

 # Recommender System Web Based

-This project aims to develop a recommendation system using collaborative filtering for recommending products to customers based on their behavior.
+This project aims to develop a web-based recommendation system using collaborative filtering for predicts the next product a customer is likely to buy based on their behavior.

 ## Table of Contents